Technion-Kishony-lab/quibbler/pyquibbler-documentations/docs/Graphics.rst

    RaioButtons(active=quib, ...)
    RectangleSelector(extents=quib, ...)

-(note that while normally *Matplotlib* does not allow specifying ``extents`` as a parameter for RectangleSelector, such specification is supported in the *Quibbler* implementation of RectangleSelector)
+Note that while normally *Matplotlib* does not allow specifying ``extents`` as a parameter for RectangleSelector, such specification is supported in the *Quibbler* implementation of RectangleSelector.

 For example, let’s define a box around our point x-y and create a Slider to control the size of this box: